evolvingstuff/vdw2/content/posts/rickets-risk-reduced-by-mre-than-11-ng-of-vitamin-d-meta-analysis.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki – `
 │   │   inner_content: `VitaminDWiki – `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|30 ng of Vitamin D needed to stop rickets))`
 │   │   inner_content: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|30 ng of Vitamin D needed to stop rickets`
-│   │   page: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|30 ng of Vitamin D needed to stop rickets`
-│   │   children:
+│   │   page: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|30 ng of Vitamin D needed to stop rickets`